-15. <image/> <text><text><text><list-item></list-item></text></text></text> Tactical Force Responsibilities • Communicate casualty information to TACEVAC personnel.
+16. Image: State of the state Tactical Force Responsibilities • Communicate casualty information to TACEVAC personnel.
 "SIT" Casualty Report - Stable or Unstable - Identify Injuries - Treatments Rendered Tactical force personnel, medical or non- medical, should communicate casualty information and status to TACEVAC personnel if possible.
 Identify the receiving provider and identify yourself as the relinquishing provider if possible.
 The minimum information communicated should include whether the casualties are stable or unstable, injuries identified, and treatments rendered.
 All information should be documented on every casualty's DD 1380 (TCCC Card).
 Make sure the card is visible.
 Reinforcement by physically pointing to injuries and interventions can be critical to relaying information to the next care giver.
 Use exaggerated motions by pointing to each injury while confirming acknowledgement from the receiving provider.
-16. <text><text><text></text></text></text> TACEVAC Responsibilities Triage and ensure appropriate placement during loading.
+17. TACEVAC Responsibilities Triage and ensure appropriate placement during loading.
+TACEVAC Responsibilities Triage and ensure appropriate placement during loading.
 As TACEVAC personnel receive casualties onto their platform, they should triage them and ensure appropriate placement for best access during enroute care.
-17. TACEVAC Responsibilities Secure IAW platform-specific required configurations, policies and safety.
+18. TACEVAC Responsibilities Secure IAW platform-specific required configurations, policies and safety.
 Check and double-check.
 TACEVAC Responsibilities Secure IAW platform-specific required configurations, policies and safety.
 Check and double-check.
 Casualties must be secured in accordance with platform configurations, unit policies, and safety requirements.
 TACEVAC personnel are the experts on their specific evacuation platform.

-18. TACEVAC Responsibilities Re-assess ALL previous interventions and treatments.
+19. TACEVAC Responsibilities Re-assess ALL previous interventions and treatments.
 Assess all interventions for effectiveness.
 TACEVAC Responsibilities • Re-assess ALL previous interventions and treatments. - Assess all interventions for effectiveness.
 TACEVAC personnel should re-assess all previous interventions and treatments.
-19. Airway in TACEVAC Airway in TACEVAC Airway Management Supragiotic airway Indotracheal Intubation Indotracheal Intubation These airways are advanced skills not taught in the basic TCCC course Airway in TACEVAC Additional Options for Airway Management Supraglottic airway Endotracheal Intubation Confirm ETT placement with CO2 monitoring These airways are advanced skills not taught in the basic TCCC course The Nasopharyngeal Airway adjunct was described in the Tactical Field Care section.
+20. Airway in TACEVAC Additional Options for Airway Management Augragionic airway Andoracheal Intubation Airway ara dyachead Bin b Airway in TACEVAC If the casualty is conscious with no airway difficulty, no intervention is required.
+Allow conscious casualties to assume any positions that best protects the airway, including sitting up and leaning forward.
+An extraglottic airway may be a good choice for an unconscious casualty during TACEVAC.
+The Nasopharyngeal Airway adjunct was described in the Tactical Field Care section.
 Once a casualty has been secured aboard an evacuation platform, a wider variety of more definitive airway adjuncts and personnel trained to use them may be available, although the NPA should suffice for most patients.
-A number of supraglottic airways can be used in the Tactical Evacuation setting.
+21. Airway in TACEVAC The i-gel® is the preferred extraglottic airway in TACEVAC The gel-filled cuff eliminates the need to inflate it with air It also eliminates the need to monitor airway cuff pressure, which will increase at altitude.
+Increased cuff pressure at altitude.
+Increase that pass through the oropharynx.
+Airway in TACEVAC The i-gel® is the preferred extraglottic airway in TCCC The gel-filled cuff eliminates the need to inflate it with air It also eliminates the need to monitor airway cuff pressure, which will increase at altitude.
+Increased cuff pressure with air-filled cuffs can cause palsies of nerves that pass through the oropharynx.
+A number of extraglottic airways can be used in the Tactical Evacuation Care setting.
 They are easier and faster to insert than an ET tube, are less likely to harm the casualty if not correctly placed, and require less training and experience to use successfully.
-Endotracheal intubation, though, may still be a better airway option for certain patients.
-Don't attempt advanced airways unless you have been trained on them and are proficient in their use.
+The i-gel® is the preferred extraglottic airway in TCCC because of its simplicity of use: There is no need to fill the cuff with air, as with most extraglottic airways.
+There is also no need to monitor cuff pressure with the i-gel®, as there is with other extraglottic airways.